Posted on: January 11, 2018 | Written By: Doug Oster |

 Joshua Bard, assistant professor at CMU’s School of Architecture, is also always looking for ways to inspire his students.

 “We very much encourage them to take risks,” he says.
 “We had tons of fun; students love being able to go from design all the way through to something that gets built.
 That doesn’t often happen in a studio.”

 For the past four years, he’s coordinated the second-year undergraduate architecture studio at the university.
 The studio explores issues of urban agriculture in post-industrial cities or “how architecture can help shape the built environment around these emerging practices,” Bard says.
 In teams of six to eight, the students designed, constructed and installed the hoop houses.
 Every team had a different garden bed and took into consideration the angle of the sun, prevailing winds, proximity to the building and other conditions for each specific site.

 Each one of the cold frames or hoop houses are shaped distinctively.
 Some look like something NASA might build on Mars.
 These structures aren’t just functional; they are beautiful, too.

-The students cared for their herbs at the start of the school year and kept them growing until first being transplanted to a vertical wall in the garden and then into the beds toward the end of October.
+The students cared for their herbs at the start of the school year.
+They kept them growing until being transplanted to a vertical wall and then into beds toward the end of October.
 Then the cold frames were installed over the plants.
-This three-part project started with the plant, then the hoop houses and finally students considered what a Center for Urban Agriculture would look like on the existing site of the Sankofa Community Garden in Homewood.
+This three-part project started with the plant and then the hoop houses.
+Finally students considered what a Center for Urban Agriculture would look like at the Sankofa Community Garden in Homewood.
 The third part of the project is not connected to Phipps.